civic-eagle/statsd-http-proxy/README.md

 # StatsD Rest Proxy

+*Note: This repository is a combination of forks from https://github.com/InjectiveLabs/statsd-http-proxy and https://github.com/GoMetric/statsd-http-proxy.
+Along with an improved build story.*

 StatsD uses UDP connections, and  can not be used directly from browser.
 This server is a HTTP proxy to StatsD, useful for sending metrics to StatsD from frontend by AJAX.

 Requests may be optionally authenticated using JWT tokens.